keishadurham/ClickEvent-JS/README.md

 # ClickEvent-JS
 # Utilized HTML, CSS, and JavaScript to create a Click Event.
+Click the emoji back and forth to see and hear no evil.